Wondering how to spend one day in Avignon? You’ve come to the right place!

 If you’re travelling to the south of France and wondering which beautiful places to go to…visit Avignon!
 One day in Avignon is enough time to see just how beautiful this town is.
 It’s a medieval city with a rich cultural heritage prime for those interested in art, architecture, history, or wine.

 A day in Avignon will be action-packed with lots of attractions and fun things to do.
+When I spent a week in a nearby Luberon village, I spent a full day in Avignon and saw a lot.
+So I’ve made some adjustments and created the ideal day just for you!
 Let this be your guide to the ultimate Avignon itinerary of the very best sightseeing attractions.

 Table of Contents